jenho-webdev/Awsome_README_Generator/README.md

 Once you have it installed and run, the app will prompt you for the following information:

 -Your project's name or title
+**Space will be replaced by "-" and "\\/:*?\"<>|" will be removed in the filename en ensure a valid filename in Window file system**
 -Your project's description
 -Your project's installation steps
 -Your project's usags details
 -Your project's contribution guideline
 -Your project's license infomation
 -Your project's written tests and instruction on how to run them -Your project's GitHub username
 -Your project's email address for others to reach out for more questions

 Once you have answered all of the prompts, the README Generator app will generate a README file named after the tile you provided in Markdown format and save it to the current directory.
-It also auto replace any invalid characters in your project tile for windows filenames with a '-' so that the Markdown file name will be valid.
+It also auto replace any space in your project title with a "-" and remove any invalid characters(\\/:*?\"<>|) for your README markdown filenames, so that the filename will be valid in Window file systems.

 ## Features